 Again, Markham felt his heartstrings plucked by the transparency.

 ‘That Jo Osborne,’ Natalie gave a little hiss, ‘and Jamie O’Neill imagined the pilot was gonna make them into stars….
 I heard the two of them were posing like mad – trying to catch the producer’s eye.’
 Annoyance gave her normally pretty features a sulky, discontented look.
-‘It wasn’t my day for doing treatments, but one of the girls who does repairs told me all about it…. can’t say I was surprised.’
+‘It wasn’t my day for doing treatments, but one of the girls in repairs told me all about it…. can’t say I was surprised.’

 ‘They didn’t get all that much camera time in the end, though,’ Markham said thoughtfully.